oliverkwebb/oliverkwebb.github.io/articles/makessg.md

 The rule is considered completed, and any commands from it are not ran.

-This makes ahead of time compilation with object much faster.
+This makes ahead of time compilation with object files much faster.
 Since you can change one file, and it will detect that all the other "object files" are newer then their respective source files *except* the one you have changed.
 And it will automatically build only that changed file.
 This reduces the build time.